InsuranceUpdated March 2026

 13 items listed · All prices in USDData verified March 2026

-Health Insurance costs in Scranton are shaped by several local factors: a more relaxed labor market where service providers compete on price as much as reputation, one of America's more affordable housing markets, where homeownership is within reach for most working families, and Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes..
+Health Insurance costs in Scranton are shaped by several local factors: a more relaxed labor market where businesses compete on price as much as reputation, one of America's more affordable housing markets, where homeownership is within reach for most working families, and Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes..
 The net effect puts pricing near the national midpoint.

 Practical Advice for Scranton